Over the Limit (2010): Preliminary matches

-A tag team match for the Unified Tag Team Championship followed, between the champions The Hart Dynasty (Tyson Kidd and David Hart Smith), who were accompanied by their manager Natalya, and the team of Chris Jericho and The Miz.
+A tag team match for the Unified WWE Tag Team Championship followed, between the champions The Hart Dynasty (Tyson Kidd and David Hart Smith), who were accompanied by their manager Natalya, and the team of Chris Jericho and The Miz.
 The Hart Dynasty took the early advantage, but Jericho and The Miz were able to isolate both Smith and Kidd in the ring at different points in the match, wearing them down.
 Natalya interfered by tripping up Jericho while The Miz had the referee distracted.
 The Hart Dynasty were able to capitalise, and performed the Hart Attack on The Miz for the pinfall victory.

 The fifth match was between Edge and Randy Orton.
 Edge took early control of the match by driving Orton into the barricade outside the ring.
 Orton was able to recover, and performed a rope hung DDT on Edge.
 While setting up for his finishing move, the RKO, Orton appeared to injure his arm, and went outside the ring in an attempt to recover.
 Edge followed him, trying to perform the spear, but Orton was able to avoid it, and Edge hit the barricade.
 Neither man was able to return to the ring before the count of ten, and as a result, the match ended in a double countout.

-The first major match of the night was between the World Heavyweight Champion Jack Swagger and his challenger, Big Show.
+The first major match of the night was between Jack Swagger and Big Show for the World Heavyweight Championship.
 Big Show dominated the match, with Swagger getting very little offense.
 As a result, Swagger got frustrated and hit Big Show with the World Heavyweight Championship title belt, and was disqualified.
 After the match, Swagger attacked Big Show with a steel chair, but Big Show was able to stop him with a chokeslam.
 Big Show then performed his knockout punch on Swagger, before leaving the area.

 The penultimate match on the card saw Eve defend the WWE Divas Championship against Maryse.
 Maryse took the early advantage, but when she threw Eve outside the ring, and attempted to kick her, she kicked the ringpost instead, allowing Eve to take control with a series of dropkicks.
 Eve performed a standing moonsault and a sunset flip for a near-fall.
 Maryse countered a rolling senton splash attempt by Eve and went for her finishing move, the French Kiss; that was countered by Eve for the pin, who retained her championship.